21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Platforms: Web, iOS, Android

-Pricing: Free (limited) | Fotor Pro $8.99/mo | Fotor Pro+ $19.99/mo (Fotor pricing)
+Pricing (verify at checkout): Free (limited, watermarked exports) | Fotor Pro $8.99/mo | Fotor Pro+ $19.99/mo (Fotor pricing)

 ProsCons

-Simple, clean UI — zero learning curve for casual usersLayer editing is basic; no advanced compositing
+Simple, clean UI, zero learning curve for casual usersLayer editing is basic; no advanced compositing

 AI Enhancer produces decent one-click improvementsAI quality trails Canva and Pixlr on complex tasks